CheeseMonkey53/my-first-repo/readme.txt

 welcome to my first repo!
-learning Git is going well so fra.
+learning Git is going well so far.